 Our faculty, students and fellows are providing paradigm-shifting advances at the cutting edge of science and medicine.
-We embrace a culture of transdisciplinary partnerships that transcend traditional boundaries in undergraduate, graduate and medical teaching and in pursuit of research through collaborative team approaches that combine biochemical, molecular, cellular, in vivo genetic, epigenetic, genomic, proteomic and bioinformatic strategies.
+We embrace a culture of transdisciplinary partnerships that transcend traditional boundaries in undergraduate, graduate and medical education and pursuit of innovative biomedical research through collaborative team approaches that combine biochemical, molecular, cellular, in vivo genetic, epigenetic, genomic, proteomic and bioinformatic strategies.

 educationEducation